-Figure 39.
+Figure 38.
 Mount PCB in the frame using four 4-40 screws.
 Add keyer leads, antenna leads

 Before adding C1, it is easier at this point of time to add leads for the keyer jack.
 Add three 3" leads for the keyer jack.
 Also add antenna leads using two resistor lead scraps.
 All of these leads can be mounted from the top side of the board.
 Just make sure that the leads are not long enough to short against the chassis.
-Look at the bottom side of the PCB and make sure there are no long leads.
-If there are, trim them off.
+Look at the bottom side of the PCB and make sure that is the case